kwstnr/HotChocolateSandbox/README.md

 this creates a pool of DbContexts that are reused.
 When different GraphQL Resolvers inject a DbContext at the same time, different Instances of DbContexts are injected and execute operations.

+### Limitations
+A problem arises (what we have seen in our projects) is when different services track the same entities within different Instances of the same DbContext.

 ## AddDbContext
 `builder.Services.AddDbContext<HotChocolateSandboxDbContext>(o =>
 o.UseNpgsql(builder.Configuration.GetConnectionString("CatalogDB")));`